pinkertoncs/website/content/cp1/notes/unit-02/p1-calculators.md

 ### 4. Fahrenheit to Celsius

-In the provided template file ```ftoc.py```, write a python program that will ask for the temperature in degrees Fahrenheit and output (print) the degrees in Celsius.
+Design and write a python program that will ask for the temperature in degrees Fahrenheit and output (print) the degrees in Celsius.

 - Formula
   - $$C^{\circ} = (F^{\circ} - 32) \cdot \frac{5}{9}$$